Floune/scriptLaravel/README.md

 # scriptLaravel

+scriptLaravel

 This script will install any cloned laravel project.

 What it does :
-   - create a database if needed, or use an existing one (created prior to the install)
+   - creates a database if needed, or use an existing one (created prior to the install)
-   - preparing the .env file
+   - prepares the .env file
-   - install composer
+   - installs composer
-   - install NPM packages
+   - installs NPM packages
-   - generate app key
+   - generates app key
-   - launch migrations and seeds
+   - launches migrations and seeds
-   - launch npm run production to compile js and css
+   - launches npm run production to compile js and css
-   - launch server
+   - launches server

 How to use it:
 - copy the script in your project folder